-Keeping Your Insurer Informed
+Keeping Your Employer Informed

-It is your responsibility to provide your insurer accurate information on your family status, as well as your beneficiary designation(s).
-To do this, you must register in the online application system changes in your personal circumstances within 31 days following the date on which they occur.
+It is your responsibility to provide your employer with a completed and signed application form, including accurate information on your family status, as well as your beneficiary designations.
+You must complete the group benefits application form within 31 days from the date you become eligible for coverage.

+To ensure coverage is kept up-to-date for you and your Dependents, it is important to report any changes to your employer within 31 days of the change.
 Failure to do so could result in the need for proof of health before your requested change in coverage takes place.

-Changes that must be reported to your insurer include:
+Changes that must be reported to your employer include:

-- Adding/removing a Dependent
+- Adding or removing a Dependent

 - Status updates of a Dependent student

 - Change in marital status

 - Change of beneficiary

 - Application for benefits previously waived